Accessibility

 approach

-I began with a comprehensive discovery phase, collaborating with cross-functional stakeholders including product managers, engineers, and QA specialists to assess the current state of accessibility across the web-based platform.
-I conducted an audit of the core UI components used across products, applying WCAG 2.1 guidelines and using tools like axe DevTools, Lighthouse, and manual screen reader testing.
+We began with a comprehensive discovery phase, collaborating with cross-functional stakeholders, including product managers, engineers, and QA specialists, to assess the current state of accessibility across the web-based platform.
+We then updated the 2026 Accessibility Plan.
+We then conducted an audit of the core UI components used across products, applying WCAG 2.1 guidelines and using tools such as Axe DevTools, Lighthouse, and manual screen reader testing (you can check the details here).

-Once I identified the critical gaps, I developed a prioritized accessibility roadmap and led workshops to align teams on the new strategy.
-I also worked closely with compliance and legal teams to craft the VPAT, ensuring accurate representation of current conformance levels.
+Once we identified the critical gaps, we developed a prioritized accessibility roadmap and led workshops to align teams on the new strategy.
+We also worked closely with compliance and legal teams to craft the ACR, ensuring accurate representation of current conformance levels.

-To ensure long-term success, I integrated accessibility into the design and development processes by contributing to documentation, design guidelines, and updating component specs in Figma with accessibility annotations.
-I also provided training and office hours to help designers and developers adopt more inclusive practices in their daily work.
+To ensure long-term success, we integrated accessibility into the design and development processes by contributing to documentation and design guidelines, and by updating component specs in Figma with accessibility annotations.
+We also provided training and office hours to help designers and developers adopt more inclusive practices in their daily work.

 The